genasim/FMI/README.md

+# Function Programming
+This is the branch for the `Function Programming` course.

+To run `.hs` files you need to have `ghcup` setup on your system -> refer to the official Haskell documentation for that.

+After that you could run `runhaskell <.hs file>` to run the file in the console Or some Haskell IDE ... idk ¯\\_(ツ)_/¯

+---
-# FMI
+# Checkout courses
-The `master` branch will remain empty on purpose.

-To view source files for any given course check the individuals branches <br>
+To view source files for any other files check out any of the other branches `git checkout <branch>`
-Each course branch starts from this Initial commit in `master`